 Self Defense under Domestic Violence

 Depending on the facts presented by the accused under a Domestic Violence hearing, there are some reasonable defenses that can reduce or totally discharge them from the case.
 In cases where the accused was attacked and all they could do at the moment was to defend themselves from the attack, but the attacker claimed they were the real attacker.
-Although people are quick to point accusing fingers at people charged for Domestic Violence, self-defense does not count as a crime under it.
+People are quick to point accusing fingers at people charged for Domestic Violence.
+Despite this, self-defense does not count as a crime under it.

-A charge under a Domestic Violence act will most likely start by issuing the accused with a protective order.
+A Domestic Violence act charge will most likely start by the issuance to the accused of a protective order.
 This protective order comes in temporary forms that can affect the accused life greatly.
 For one, they could be barred from going back home to their family.
-Secondly, they could be denied the rights of seeing their children and barred from access to some of their rights such as their marital assets.
-The greatest fear of a temporary protective order is if it should be made permanent after the hearing.
-Due to this, an accused need to seriously protect themselves because the impacts a protective order can have on their life may extend to losing their child custody rights.
+Secondly, they could be denied the rights of seeing their children.
+They may also lose access to some of their rights such as their marital assets.
+The greatest fear of a temporary protective order is that it may be permanent after the proceedings.
+Due to this, an accused needs to seriously protect themselves.
+The impact a protective order can have on their life may extend to losing their child custody rights.

 Call a Columbus, Ga.
 Domestic Violence Attorney Today

-Do not allow the stigma and other shameful sides of a Domestic Violence charge prevent you from getting the necessary criminal defense representation that will protect your future.
+Do not allow the stigma and other shameful sides of a Domestic Violence charge to prevent you from getting the necessary criminal defense representation that will protect your future.
 Contact Moffitt Law LLC today through his number at 762-212-3846 to discuss the details with him.